-- Items not listed in the fee schedule and fees in excess of those listed in the fee schedule. - 2) Any item not specifically included as a benefit. - Charges for broken appointments, oral hygiene, or nutritional instruction, completion of forms, written reports, communication costs, or charges for translating documents into English. - 4) Procedures performed for purely cosmetic reasons. - 5) Charges for drugs and pantographic tracings. - Anaesthesia not done in conjunction with surgery, and charges for facilities, equipment and supplies. - Charges for services related to the functioning or structure of the jaw, jaw muscles, or temporomandibular joint. - 8) Incomplete or temporary procedures. - Recent duplication of services by the same or different dentist - Any extra procedure which would normally be included in the basic service performed. - Services or items which would not normally be provided, or for which no charge would be made, in the absence of dental benefits. - 12) Travel expenses incurred to obtain dental treatment.
+- Items not listed in the fee schedule and fees in excess of those listed in the fee schedule. - 2) Any item not specifically included as a benefit. - Charges for broken appointments, oral hygiene, or nutritional instruction, completion of forms, written reports, communication costs, or charges for translating documents into English. - Procedures performed for purely cosmetic reasons. - 5) Charges for drugs and pantographic tracings. - Anaesthesia not done in conjunction with surgery, and charges for facilities, equipment and supplies. - 7) Incomplete or temporary procedures. - Recent duplication of services by the same or different dentist. - Any extra procedure which would normally be included in the basic service performed. - Services or items which would not normally be provided, or for which no charge would be made, in the absence of dental benefits. - 11) Travel expenses incurred to obtain dental treatment.